What to take on the day of Surgery

 Things to Bring With You

-We recommend that you leave your jewelry items (apart from your wedding rings) at home for safe keeping.
+We recommend that you leave your jewellery items at home for safe keeping.
 Strong smelling perfumes and nail varnishes are not recommended.
 We would also recommend that you only bring small amounts of cash or small change.

 Your pre and aftercare nurse and patient care team will be available throughout your hospital stay should you have any questions, concerns or need help and advice.
 If you would like to speak to a member of our medical care team or discuss your surgery in more detail please call us on 0330 124 4780.